 What is the difference between our soft-sided and hard-sided chambers?

-In a very basic explanation, the difference is dosage of the treatment:
+In a very basic explanation, the difference is the dosage of the treatment:

-• The hard sided chamber starts at 1.5 ATA and goes up to 3.0 ATA (though typically we don’t go above 2.0 or 2.2 ATA) In this chamber, you have the option of breathing in 100% oxygen through a mask.
-This higher percentage of oxygen and a higher pressure, provides a higher dosage of treatment compared to the soft sided chamber.
+The hard-sided chamber starts at 1.5 ATA and goes up to 3.0 ATA (though typically we don’t go above 2.0 or 2.2 ATA).
+In this chamber, you have the option of breathing in medical-grade oxygen through a mask.
+This higher percentage of oxygen and a higher pressure provide a higher dosage of treatment compared to the soft-sided chamber.
 See our blog post on the benefits of diving with 100% oxygen.

 While there are benefits to be found when being treated in either chamber, you may be guided into choosing one versus the other when considering what (the condition) is encouraging you to seek treatment.
 For certain conditions, the soft-sided “dosage” is completely appropriate and adequate (and even preferable).
 For other conditions, the research guides us to recommend the hard-sided chamber for a stronger dosage.